-MaineHousing's programs and services fall into the following general categories: Housing Development.
+MaineHousing's programs and services fall into the following general categories:

+HOUSING DEVELOPMENT.
 MaineHousing provides financing and financial incentives for private development of affordable rental housing for families, seniors and persons with special needs.
 This both provides affordable rents and stimulates Maine's economy.

-Home buying assistance.
+HOME BUYING ASSISTANCE.
 MaineHousing provides low fixed rate mortgages to first time homebuyers and other assistance to help make homeownership affordable for more Maine people.

-Home improvement assistance.
+HOME IMPROVEMENT ASSISTANCE.
 MaineHousing offers programs to help with home improvement needs, including: low or no cost loans to repair or replace failed wells or septic systems, make heating, electrical, or structural repairs, and improve home accessibility; grants to make homes lead safe; and loans to fund repair of homes damaged in a declared natural disaster.

-Rental assistance.
+RENTAL ASSISTANCE.
 Properties developed with MaineHousing financing offer more affordable rents to consumers.
 Rental assistance also is provided in the form of federal Section 8 Housing Choice Vouchers.

-Energy assistance.
-MaineHousing offers fuel assistance using funds from the federal Low Income Home Energy Assistance Program (LIHEAP), and also home energy improvements such as home weatherization, heating system repair or replacement, and energy efficiency appliances that make homes more affordable for the long term.
+ENERGY ASSISTANCE.
+MaineHousing offers fuel assistance using funds from the federal Low Income Home Energy Assistance Program (LIHEAP), and also home energy improvements such as home weatherization and heating system repair or replacement that make homes more affordable for the long term.

-Homeless Assistance.
+HOMELESS ASSISTANCE.
 MaineHousing provides financing for emergency shelters and other housing options for people who are homeless.
 MaineHousing also works with homeless service providers and other organizations toward a shared goal of preventing and eliminating homelessness in Maine.

-At the end of calendar year 2011, MaineHousing had combined assets of \$1,904,716,000 and net assets of \$322,200,000.
+At the end of calendar year 2012, MaineHousing had combined assets of \$1,745,200,000 and net assets of \$318,900,000.
 The agency's financial strength has been recognized by the nation's two leading bond rating agencies, Moody's and Standard & Poor's.